Skip to Content

 Rooftop pool at the Thermae Spa (Photo: Matt Cardy)

-It’s worth noting that the spa is a camera-free zone, so you can enjoy the water and the view but don’t plan on photos or videos of the kind that are popular at other famous spas and hot springs in Europe.
-Book ahead or show up early in the day to fill one of the walk-in spots.
+It’s worth noting that the spa is a camera-free zone, so you can enjoy the water and the view, but don’t plan on photos or videos of the kind that are popular at other famous spas and hot springs in Europe.
+Book ahead for a 2-hour session and treatments or show up early in the day to fill one of the walk-in spots.

 Shop on Pulteney Bridge